Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-In this article, we’re going to dive into the very best activities to do in Cape May, New Jersey.
+In this article, we’re going to dive into the very best activities to do in Cape May.
 And while you’re here, bookmark my guide to where to stay in Cape May and my list of the best places to visit in New Jersey (spoiler alert: Cape May made the list!)

 19 Best Things to Do in Cape May